geetesh911/prisma-class-generator/README.md

 No, but of course, it goes well with NestJS.
 I'm also planning to support the library related to NestJS.

 But even if you don't use NestJS, this library will be useful for you if you use class decorator based on reflect-metadata to develop web services.

+NOTE: This repository is the extension of `prisma-class-generator`.